pgMemento/pgMemento/README.md

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/generic_logging.png "Generic logging")

-pgMemento provides functions to recreate a former database state in a separate database schema incl. constraints and indexes.
-This state can be used for histrical reasons or as a planning alternative to play around with.
+pgMemento provides functions to recreate a former table or database state in a separate database schema incl. constraints and indexes.
+As event triggers are capturing any schema changes, the restored table or database will have the layout of the past state.

 pgMemento is not designed for write-instensive databases.
-You will certainly run out of disk space pretty soon.
+It will certainly take less time to run out of disk space.
 Nevertheless, obsolete content can simply be removed from the logs at any time without affecting the versioning mechanism.

 pgMemento is written in plain PL/pgSQL.
 Thus, it can be set up on every machine